Planning began for the Arts and Humanities Focus Program in 1997. The original team of teachers were hired in 1998.

 To be accepted into the Arts and Humanities Focus Program, a student will be introduced into a new environment that is different from a home high school.
 The program offers complex classes, and students who welcome challenges, and are self-motivated in nature.
 The Arts and Humanities Focus Program is one which encourages diversity in thought and principles.

 The Arts and Humanities Focus Program is designed for high school students.
-The daily schedule allows for students to take at least two classes at their home high school prior to the start of the program each day, although they have the option to take more at their home high school.
+The daily schedule allows for students to take at least two classes at their home high school (per semester) prior to the start of the program each day, although they have the option to take more at their home high school.

 Students with an affinity towards the arts, writing, appreciation of music, humanitarian causes, or cultural differences and values are who we as a school look for.